 Air monitoring is continuing at the Lowry Avenue and Pacific Street sites (sites 909 and 910, respectively) and the MPCA is providing timely public access to results.
 In 2017, the agency added a third air-monitoring site on the east side of the Mississippi River in the Marshall Terrace neighborhood at 2522 Marshall St. NE.

 In addition to addressing Northern Metals, the MPCA is working with the city of Minneapolis to identify other sources in the area that may be contributing to elevated air pollution levels, and to have these facilities take pollution-reduction measures to improve air quality.
 These activities include increasing the frequency of site and street spraying and sweeping, moving activities indoors, and changing material-handling practices.

 Northern Metal Recycling was ordered by Ramsey County District Court to cease operation of the Metals Recovery Plant effective September 2, 2016.
 Subsequently, on February 28, 2017, Northern Metals, the MPCA and the City of Minneapolis signed a court-overseen agreement (Consent Decree) requiring the facility to relocate its shredding operation by no later than August 1, 2019.
-On July 18 2019, the MPCA announced it would not grant Northern Metals Recycling's request to extend the shut-down date for its shredding operations in North Minneapolis to October 1, 2019.
+On July 18 2019, the MPCA announced it would not grant Northern Metal Recycling's request to extend the shut-down date for its shredding operations in North Minneapolis to October 1, 2019.